Harmonic coordinate condition

 The harmonic coordinate condition is one of several coordinate conditions in general relativity, which make it possible to solve the Einstein field equations.
-A coordinate system is said to satisfy the harmonic coordinate condition if each of the coordinate functions x^{α} (regarded as scalar fields) satisfies d'Alembert's equation.
-The parallel notion of a harmonic coordinate system in Riemannian geometry is a coordinate system whose coordinate functions satisfy Laplace's equation.
-Since d'Alembert's equation is the generalization of Laplace's equation to space-time, its solutions are also called "harmonic".
+A coordinate system is said to satisfy the harmonic coordinate condition if each of the coordinate functions $x^\alpha$ (regarded as scalar fields) satisfies d'Alembert's wave equation.
+The parallel notion of a harmonic coordinate system in Riemannian geometry is a coordinate system whose defining functions are harmonic, meaning they satisfy Laplace's equation.
+Since d'Alembert's equation is the generalization of Laplace's equation to spacetime, its solutions are also called harmonic.

 Motivation

 The laws of physics can be expressed in a generally invariant form.
 In other words, the real world does not care about our coordinate systems.
 However, for us to be able to solve the equations, we must fix upon a particular coordinate system.
 A coordinate condition selects one (or a smaller set of) such coordinate system(s).
 The Cartesian coordinates used in special relativity satisfy d'Alembert's equation, so a harmonic coordinate system is the closest approximation available in general relativity to an inertial frame of reference in special relativity.